Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Rubber spring

 So rubber springs are more compact than other springs.
 The main advantage of using a rubber spring is that it does not suddenly fail like steel so there is less risk.
-And also has excellent vibration damping properties.
+It also has excellent vibration-damping properties.

 Download the PDF file of this article